-If the administration determines that the nature of a scholar's behavior warrants expulsion, an administrator will notify the scholar and, if the scholar is a minor, the scholar's parent/guardian, of the grounds for which the scholar is being considered for expulsion and the particulars of the conduct upon which the expulsion hearing is based.
+If the administration determines that the nature of a student's behavior warrants expulsion, an administrator will notify the student and, if the student is a minor, the student's parent/guardian, of the grounds for which the student is being considered for expulsion and the particulars of the conduct upon which the expulsion hearing is based.

-An administrator may suspend a scholar for a maximum period of fifteen (15) school days if the administrator determines the expulsion is warranted and provides the scholar, and the parents of the scholar if the scholar is a minor, notice of expulsion meeting.
+An administrator may suspend a student for a maximum period of fifteen (15) school days if the administrator determines the expulsion is warranted and provides the student, and the parents of the student if the student is a minor, notice of expulsion meeting.

-A parent and/or legal guardian must attend an expulsion meeting that may include the scholar, parent/guardian and members of the school faculty.
+A parent and/or legal guardian must attend an expulsion meeting that may include the student, parent/guardian and members of the school faculty.
 If the parent/guardian does not attend the expulsion meeting, a written notification of school administration's decision(s) will be sent to the parent/guardian via mail or electronic mail.

-Upon the ordering of the expulsion of a scholar, the school will mail and/or e-mail a copy of the order to the scholar and, if the scholar is a minor, the scholar's parent/guardian.
+Upon the ordering of the expulsion of a student, the school will mail and/or e-mail a copy of the order to the student and, if the student is a minor, the student's parent/guardian.

 An expulsion order may be appealed in writing via mail and/or email to the Regional Executive Director within 5 (five) days after the expulsion has been issued.
-The written appeal should explain the reasons that the parent/guardian/18-year-old scholar feels the expulsion order should be dismissed.
+The written appeal should explain the reasons that the parent/guardian/18-year-old student feels the expulsion order should be dismissed.
 The Regional Executive Director must respond in writing via mail and/or email to the appeal within 5 (five) days from the receipt of the appeal.
 The Regional Executive Director's decision is final.